 - Mobile Features

-Users can now select engagement events in the Query Builder to create custom analytics and gain deeper insights on audience behaviors.
-The engagement events are grouped into the following categories in the Event dropdown list.
+Users can now select engagement events in the Query Builder to create custom analytics and gain deeper insights into audience behaviors.
+You can further refine your query by selecting the required engagement type and its attributes.

 Example Business Usecase: Create a query to find the number of views on a NPS Survey engagement among the android users who has submitted the survey response with a promoter score.

 Session Initialization Events

 The Session Init option helps you query on user sessions data along with other query options in the event and audience sections.
 You can create queries to find out the details of the sessions initialized by users based on the attributes such as Global Context, Inferred Location, Device, and Platform.